Faellesskabet/kuliv.dk/README.md

 You've now connected your own Discord Bot.

-### Setting up web
-You need to have Sendgrid account and a Sendgrid API token with access to send emails.
-1. Navigate to `Dikubot/Properties/launchSettings.json`
-2. Set `"SENDGRID_API":` to your Sendgrid API token
-3. Navigate to `Dikubot/DataLayer/Logic/WebDiscordBridge/SubDomainConnector.cs` and add the guilds your bot has access to, to the Subdomains enum.
-The name will be the subdomain of the website, and the ulong is the ID of your Discord guild.

 ### Setting up Datalayer
 1. All you need is to [install MongoDB](https://www.mongodb.com/try/download/community) if you haven't already
 2. Make sure it is running